BYLA Policy on Sportsmanship and Bullying

 This means that everyone bears a responsibility and plays a role in reflecting the high ideals of sportsmanship that characterizes our program.
 We have established a code of conduct to help parents, players and coaches understand our expectations and their respective responsibilities.
-That document is available on the BYLA website.
-As part of our code of conduct, BYLA expressly prohibits any form of bullying behavior, to, from or during any BYLA event.
+That document is available on this website.
+As part of our code of conduct, BYLA expressly prohibits any form of bullying or inappropriate behavior during any BYLA event.

-Bullying of any kind is unacceptable in the Bronxville Youth Lacrosse Association and will be dealt with promptly and effectively.
+Bullying or unsporting behavior of any kind is unacceptable in the Bronxville Youth Lacrosse Association and will be dealt with promptly and effectively.

 Why is it Important to Respond to Bullying?

 No one deserves to be a victim of bullying.
 Everybody has the right to be treated with respect.

 Bullying hurts; it hurts the person being bullied; it hurts the bully, it hurts the teams and it hurts the association.